leocoderu/LC_EEPROM/README.md

 # LC_EEPROM

-Library for work with External EEPROM memory, based on 24LC512 microchip.
+Arduino library for work with Internal and External EEPROM memory, based on microchips 24XXNNNN series.